 Dihydrocodeine is a semi-synthetic opioid used for purposes including post-operative pain relief, shortness of breath and cough suppression.
 It is commonly available as tablets, elixirs and in other oral forms.
-Dihydrocodeine was developed in Germany in the early 1900s when researchers were looking for more effective cough suppressants to prevent the spread of pneumonia, tuberculosis, pertussis and other conditions.
+Dihydrocodeine was first sold in Germany in the early 1900s when researchers were looking for more efficient cough suppressants to prevent the spread of pneumonia, tuberculosis, pertussis and other conditions.
 This drug, as with all prescription medications, brings with it the risk for side effects that can range from mild to severe and depend on the person taking the medication.
 Other risks include allergic reaction, food and drug interactions, development of tolerance, physical and/or psychological dependence, addiction, withdrawal and the possibility of overdose.
-All opioid medications, including Dihydrocodeine, should be taken with caution to avoid these and other problems.
+All opioid medications, including Dihydrocodeine have addiction risks.

 Warnings on Use of Dihydrocodeine

-Dihydrocodeine can also cause feelings of relaxation, sedation and euphoria which can cause some to escalate use.
-Taking more of this medication than what’s suggested is dangerous.
+Dihydrocodeine can also cause feelings of relaxation, sedation, and euphoria which can cause some to escalate use.
+Taking an additional quantity of this medication is very dangerous.
 A prescription for Dihydrocodeine is accompanied by directions on use, dosage and special warnings and precautions.
-These guidelines should be followed exactly to ensure safety and effectiveness.
-Recreational use of Dihydrocodeine and other opioids is common but very dangerous.
-So many people receive prescriptions for serious conditions and Dihydrocodeine can be taken safely and responsibly.
-However, a tolerance can develop with regular use, causing patients to need more and more to achieve desired effects.
-This can be a dangerous turning point for many people.
+Specific guidelines ensure safety and effectiveness of the drug.
+Recreational use of Dihydrocodeine and other opioids is typical but very dangerous.
+So many people receive narcotic prescriptions for serious conditions.
+However, tolerance can develop with regular use, causing patients to need more and more to achieve desired effects.
+Opioid Tolerance can be a dangerous turning point for many people.
 The escalation of use can lead quickly to a dependency that is both physical and mental.
 Patients who become dependent upon their prescription medications should not feel alone.

-Dihydrocodeine Detox Should Be Safe and Administered Humanely
+Dihydrocodeine Detox Should be Safe, Private and Comfortable